Job Scheduler

 Usage

-// Create the scheduler
+// Create scheduler

 jobs := scheduler.NewScheduler(logger)